Catallactic/catallactic-site/docs/whitepaper.md

 ##### 4.4.1.1.
 Fair Launch

-No premined tokens for funding or project
+A fair launch refers to an equal distribution of a cryptocurrency token at launch.
+This means everyone will have an equal opportunity to acquire tokens from the beginning, preventing insider trading and price manipulation.
+The issuing team should ensure that the distribution of the new cryptocurrency is fair and equitable and avoid pre-mining or pre-allocating tokens to themselves or a select group of individuals.

+A cryptoCommodity can be launched in Fair Launch but the issuing team will lose the capability to get funded.
+There can be another benefits.
+Fair Launch configuration must be included in the benchmarks to evalute best practices.

 ##### 4.4.1.2.
 Premined Distribution

 ##### 4.4.1.3.
 Vesting Schedules

-No premined tokens for funding or project
+The purpose of including vesting schedules it to mitigate sell pressure.

+This is acheived by locking tokens, either in a custom locker or a external service, duiring a period.

+The release can be different way, including linear...

+Some recommendations to lockup and vesting periods follows.

+The lockups for the "Core Team" should be large enough to prove that they are interested and motivated to play the long-term game.
+The most common vesting duration for the Core Team is 4 years with 1-year cliff.

+For Investors typically see a shorter lockup period on tokens than team vesting periods because they benefit from earlier liquidity and the optionality of selling.
+There are also token-oriented investors whose strategy is to sell the tokens as soon as they launch/unlock.

-With the purpose of preventing overflow in the exchanges of tokens purchased during the funding rounds on the TG, a CryptoCommodity has the potential to run vesting schedules on the purchased tokens.
+With the purpose of preventing overflow in the exchanges of tokens purchased during the funding rounds on the TGE, a CryptoCommodity has the potential to run vesting schedules on the purchased tokens.
 With or without vesting, there will be a Release Schedule.
 Whereas more knowledge needs to be acquired about the best practices on vesting, the funcionality is provided by the CryptoCommodity Framework.

-Mitigate sell pressure
+- Reserve.
+It's important to consider all the unforeseeable obstacles and opportunities that may arise in the future.

+- Marketing incentives.
+Typically, there are no lockups, or they are only partly locked with a 1-12 months overall lockup period.

 export const SupplyProfileChart = () => {
 	const pp = 1;